Alice Springs Public Library: Alice Springs Collection

-Akaltye Antheme - Giving Knowledge
+Akaltye Antheme

 The Akaltye-Antheme (pronounced 'aculcha andum') collection, a collection of materials produced for and by the Aboriginal people of Central Australia, is alongside the Alice Springs Collection, one of the major special collections at the library.
+It was established in 2002 in partnership with a group of traditional owners from the region.

 Meaning 'giving knowledge' in Arrernte, Akaltye-Antheme offers visitors to the library an insight into contemporary Indigenous issues and culture and is designed for browsing.
 All items in the collection are not for loan.

-A sub-set of the collection is the Local Languages Collection which consists of early reader texts and books for adults in more than 8 different Central Australian languages.
+A sub-set of the collection is the Local Languages Collection which consists of early reader texts and books for adults in more than 8 different Central Australian languages including Arrernte, Warlpiri, Luritja, Anmatyerr, Pitjantjatjara and Alyawarre.

 This collection was recently awarded first prize in the Australian Library and Information Association (ALIA) Library Stars competition.
 This acknowledged the unique nature of this collection, which contains material not held by any other library or archive service.

 Whereas other Australian library services are attempting to provide library services to the Indigenous people of Australia, this collection is part of an effort by past librarians which has been so successful that up to 80% of those using the library at any given moment may be Aboriginal.

+Of the Akaltye Antheme Collection Sylvia Perrurle Neale, the former Indigenous Services Officer at the library, said: